BeastByteAI/falcon/docs/source/intro.rst

     AutoML(task = 'tabular_classification', train_data = 'titanic.csv')

-This single line of code will read and prepare the dataset, scale/encode the features, encode the labels, train the model and save as ONNX file for future inference.
+This single line of code will read and prepare the dataset, scale/encode the features, encode the labels, train the model and save it as ONNX file for future inference.

-Additionally, it is also possible to explicitly specify the feature and target columns (otherwise the last column will be used as target and all other as features) and test data for evaluation report.
+Additionally, it is also possible to explicitly specify the feature/target columns (otherwise the last column will be used as target and all other as features) and test data (otherwise 25% of training set will be kept) for evaluation report.

 ..  code-block:: python